PrineetKaur/Sentiment-Analytics-for-Delta-Airlines-Twitter-Data/README.md

 # Twitter-Analysis-for-Delta-Airlines
-Project in R (with dashboards using Shiny &amp; Markdown)
+Project in R (with dashboards using Shiny and Markdown)